Woodland Trust: Nature's Calendar

 This citizen science project encourages members of the public to record the signs of the seasons near to them in order to show and assess the impact of climate change on the UK's wildlife.
 Thousands of volunteers send in their sightings, providing evidence about how wildlife is responding to the changing climate.

 The Trust's records date back to 1736, making it the longest written biological record of its kind.
 It has become a powerful tool in assessing the impact of climate change and is valued by research scientists.

 Ancient Tree Inventory

 The Ancient Tree Inventory is a project run by the Woodland Trust in partnership with the Tree Register and the Ancient Tree Forum, which aims to record ancient, veteran and notable trees in the United Kingdom.
 As of 2022, over 180,000 trees have been recorded by members of the public on the project's website, which provides a map of the trees.

+A 2026 study by Forest Research found that over a third of trees in the inventory were inaccessible to the public.